FabioZumbi12/RedProtect/ISSUE_TEMPLATE.md

 ### Before open an issue, checkout this steps:
 * If you are running the plugin at first time, try to run again to see if the problem persists.
 * Check if your build is the latest on our Jenkins.
 Click Here: <http://areaz12server.net.br:8080/job/RedProtect>
-* Its important to you include the plugin jar name, becuause version and build info.
+* Its important to you include the plugin jar name, because version and build info.

 _Put if is the **Spigot** or **Sponge** version._
 Plataform: